Larqqa/larqqa.github.io/content/posts/ideas/wordpress-dynamic-ip/index.md

 It uses PHP's functionality to get server and execution environment information with `$_SERVER['SERVER_ADDR']`, like for example the server's IP address.
 Then with `$_SERVER['SCRIPT_NAME']` we get the current script's full path and filename.

+Explanations for the Regexes:
+* `@/+$@` is used to strip the file name from the path
-Some regex is used to clean up the script's path for use in the URL.
+* `/\/wp.+/` is used to strip the wordpress folder names from the path, for example wp-admin

+The `$currentpath` is relevant if you want to install Wordpress in a sub folder.
+Without it you wouldn't get the folder added to the path, which would result in the URL being just the IP, which isn't enough for the URL to work.

-Then we can add the cleaned IP to Wordpress's constants, that handle the site URL in the wp-config file.
+Then we can add the cleaned IP to the Wordpress's constants that handle the site URL in the wp-config file.
 And thus we have setup Wordpress to use a dynamic server IP address!

-I have implemented this snippet into this [automation tool for making new Vagrant VMs](/blog/projects/vagrant-cli-tool/), which I use for Wordpress development.
+I have also implemented this snippet into this [automation tool for making new Vagrant VMs](/blog/projects/vagrant-cli-tool/), which I use for Wordpress development.